Meg Ryan Confirms Engagement to John Mellencamp

 Elder Ordonez/INFphoto.com

-Amid a seven-year off-again, on-again relationship, Meg Ryanhas confirmed that she and musician John Mellencamp are engaged, via a hand-drawn photo of the two on Instagram.
+Amid a seven-year off-again, on-again relationship, the Sleepless in Seattle and When Harry Met Sally... actress has confirmed that she and musician John Mellencamp are engaged, via a hand-drawn photo of the two on Instagram.

 "ENGAGED!" she wrote.

-The Sleepless in Seattle and When Harry Met Sally... actress started dating the "Jack & Diane" singer-songwriter in 2011.
-They broke up in 2014, then got back together later that year, called it quits again 2015 and then reconciled again in 2017 and sparked engagement rumors.
+The two had started dating in 2011, broke up in 2014, then got back together later that year, called it quits again 2015 and then reconciled again in 2017 and sparked engagement rumors.

 In fact, earlier this year, they also sparked marriage rumors after they were spotted around Daufuskie Island, South Carolina, where Mellencamp owns a home, appearing as though they were planning an event.
 Ryan's rep later shot down wedding rumors.